pivotal/docs-tap/spring-boot-conventions/about.hbs.md

 include:

 - Setting liveness/readiness actuator probes
-- Enabling the automatic configuration of actuators on the platform and workload level
+- Enabling the automatic configuration of actuators on the platform and workload levels
 - Setting `JAVA_TOOL_OPTIONS` and Application Live View labels for a Spring Boot application

 > **Important** Spring Boot conventions supports Spring Boot and Spring Cloud Gateway applications.